Kamiyah Mobley: Baby Kidnapped 18 Years Ago Found Alive, Says Her ‘Mom’ Is Not A ‘Felon’

 The 18-year-old kidnap victim defended the woman she believed to be her mother in a Facebook post after the shocking arrest of Gloria Williams.

 “My mother raised me with everything I needed and most of all everything I wanted,” Kamiyah Mobley posted to her Facebook account under the name of Alexis Manigo.
-“My mother is no felon.”

 Before Gloria Williams was extradited back to Florida to face kidnapping charges, Alexis Manigo – Kamiyah Mobley was permitted to speak with her through a glass window at the South Carolina jail.
 The teenager shouted, “I love you mom,” before the two were forced to separate.